nicklockwood/RequestQueue/README.md

 	typedef void (^ConnectionCompletionHandler)(NSURLResponse *response, NSData *data, NSError *error);

 Upon completion of a request download, your callback will be called with these arguments.
 If the request was successful, the error parameter will be nil.
 In the event of an error, response and data may be nil or may not, depending on when the request failed.
-If the request was cancelled, the error code will be NSURLErrorCancelled.
+If the request was cancelled, the error code will be `NSURLErrorCancelled`.